ShivanshB/RL-Maze-Environment/README.md

 # Maze Environment for RL Agents
 A simple pythonic maze generator to test RL agents.
+Integrates with OpenAI's gym environment interface.
 Mazes can be generated and animated as follows.

 ```
 maze_generator = MazeGenerator(100, 100, animation=True)